 The importance of reward

 NHS organisations provide some of the most comprehensive and attractive employment packages available.
 Basic pay is supported by a range of conditions of service, pension benefits, nationally agreed benefits and locally developed rewards and benefits.

 In addition to tangible rewards, NHS employees also benefit from other positive factors such as a proven commitment to diversity and inclusion, and the intrinsic social value of the work - a factor which encourages many people to work for the NHS in the first place.

-Reward has a role to play in changing employee perception about their benefit package.
+Reward has a role to play in changing employee perception about their benefits package.
 It also helps NHS employers evaluate and strengthen their strategy towards staff recruitment, retention and engagement in a challenging financial climate.
 By proactively using reward well across these elements, NHS organisations can promote themselves as local employers of choice.